A trip recap from a weekend at Disney World that focused a lot more on experiencing the parks versus cramming in a ton of rides.

 Friday: Magic Kingdom & Hollywood Studios

 On Friday morning we headed to Magic Kingdom first.
-I loved starting the trip with seeing Cinderella’s Castle first thing.
+I loved starting the trip by seeing Cinderella’s Castle first thing.
 It’s always the most magical part of Disney for me!
-We rode Under the Sea: Voyage of the Little Mermaid first thing and then had breakfast at Be Our Guest (more about that below).
-After breakfast, we walked around the park picking rides with shorter wait times as we went.
-My friend had never been to Disney World, so I made sure we spent a lot of time just taking in the sights.
-It did mean less time for rides, but we rode classics like It’s a Small World and Pirates of the Carribean.
-Basically, every ride we rode had us in a boat riding through scenes from a movie or theme.
-The park was moderately crowded, due to it being a marathon weekend, but it wasn’t too bad.
+We rode Under the Sea: Voyage of the Little Mermaid first thing.
+Then, we had breakfast at Be Our Guest (more about that below).
+After breakfast, we walked around the park and rode the rides with shorter wait times.

-We opted to see more characters in Hollywood Studios instead of waiting in the long ride lines.
-We met Chewbacca, Olaf, and Mike & Sully (Monster’s Inc.).
-We were able to snag FastPasses in advance for Toy Story Mania, which is one of my favorite rides EVER.
-I remembered loving it on Jesse and I’s honeymoon, but it was honestly better than I remembered.
-I could ride that ride for hours and still enjoy it.
-Definitely one of my top ride recommendations!
-It is also a 4D ride designed like a midway game.
-So you shoot at targets as you ride through, taking sharp turns and spinning occasionally.
+We also met Chewbacca, Olaf, and Mike & Sully (Monster’s Inc.).
+My favorite ride in all of Disney World is Toy Story Mania, so it was a must ride.
+It is a 4D ride designed like a midway game.
+You shoot at targets as you ride through, taking sharp turns and spinning occasionally.
 You can’t help but laugh and squeal with joy.
 For real.